-Event coordinators are getting the nod as the sixth most stressful job in America in 2012 coming in just above “public relations executive.”
+Event coordinators are getting the nod as the fifth most stressful job in America in 2014, coming in just above “public relations executive.”
 Event coordinators are among some interesting company in the newly published list alongside enlisted military soldiers, firefighters, airline pilots, military generals and police officers.

 CareerCast used an 11 stress factor methodology and ranked each factor on a point scale to determine the amount of stress a worker can predict to experience in a given job.
 When you look at the categories they considered such as amount of travel, working in the public eye, meeting the public, and deadlines it is not surprising that event coordinators made the list.